ljunggren/boozang-wp/README.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Open Plugin Settings - > Enter the project API key from step 3
 6. Access page by typing /bz relative to the Wordpress root URL

+To de-activate the plugin fully, make sure to access

+Settings -> Permalinks

+This way the added rewrite rule is guaranteed to be flushed.

 == Frequently Asked Questions ==